 And So Is the Shower

-Although we even have hot water in our shower, it's tiny, so I fit but my 6ft partner has difficulty.
+Although we even have hot water in our shower, it's tiny, so I fit fine but my 6ft partner has difficulty.

-But we do have a reciprocal yacht club membership so we can shower there, or at other yacht clubs we get to.
-And of course, there are always dock/deck showers!
+Since we spend most of our time docked at the marina, we do have a reciprocal yacht club membership so we can shower there, or at other yacht clubs we get to.

-What I Wish I Knew Before Moving Onto a Sailboat
+What I Wish I Knew Before Moving onto a Sailboat

-Even with all of the information above, there are still a few things I wish I knew years ago before jumping aboard that should help you get a more realistic idea about what living on a sailboat entails.
+Even with all of the information above, there are still a few things I wish I knew years ago before jumping aboard that should help you get a more realistic idea about what living on a sailboat full-time really entails.

 If I could go back in time, I would give myself these tips and pieces of advice:

-• Don’t buy a boat thinking you can stick to a timeline-- finding people to work on boats, having time yourself, and just, sheesh the money component, all extend the timeline.
+- Don’t buy a boat thinking you can stick to a timeline-- finding people to work on boats, having time yourself, and just, sheesh the money component, all extend the timeline.

-• The boat rocks depending on when you are docked or anchored and also on the weather.
+- The boat rocks depending on when you are docked or anchored and also on the weather.
 Sometimes it is really peaceful, and sometimes it feels like you are on a mechanical bull.

 You see, boat life is similar to how “normal” people live but with weird words like bilge, boom, head, and helm.
 It’s also pretty cool to live life like a honu (Hawaiian word for turtle) and take your home with you to other places.